 - Brief biographical data on researcher on a separate sheet, with contact information including e-mail, as well as the researcher's ALA membership number.

 Selection of the recipient will be made by the Frances Henne Jury and is announced each February.
-Research proposals may be submitted up through December 1 of each year.
 Selection will be based on the criteria indicated above.

-Winners are required to write a 500-word summary of their research project within one year of receipt of the grant funds, to be considered for publication by YALSA.
-In addition, winners are encouraged to write a more substantial article for publication for the Journal of Research on Libraries and Young Adults.
+Winners are required to write a 500-word summary of their research project within one year of receipt of the grant funds, to be considered for publication by YALSA and/or write a more substantial article for publication for the Journal of Research on Libraries and Young Adults.
 ALA/YALSA has the right of first consideration for publication of research results.
-Co-publication by VOYA is permitted.

 Refer requests for information to: email@example.com